 We have written this manual to respond to the need for a record-keeping system that is as simple as possible and suited to populations that have a low level of numeracy.
 In Zambia and Palestine, we eliminated monthly service charges in favour of charges levied for the entire period of the loan and added to the principal sum.
 The borrower then pays down against the total at any meeting.
-This leads to some complexities when loans are repaid early or late, but these are minor inconveniences when compared to the advantages.
+This leads to complexities when loans are repaid early or late, but these are minor inconveniences when compared to the advantages, which reduce the arithmetic calculations to simple subtraction.